-Winners of randomly assigned initial public offering (IPO) lottery shares are significantly more likely to hold these shares than lottery losers 1, 6, and even 24 months after the random allocation.
-This finding persists in samples of highly active investors, suggesting along with additional evidence that this “endowment effect” is not driven by inertia alone.
-The effect decreases as experience in the IPO market increases, but remains even for very experienced investors.
-These results provide field evidence derived from the behavior of 1.5 million Indian stock investors consistent with the laboratory literature that documents endowment effects for risky gambles.
+We study a unique field experiment in India in which 1.5 million stock investors face lotteries for the random allocation of shares.
+We find that the winners of these randomly assigned initial public offering (IPO) lottery shares are significantly more likely to hold them than lottery losers 1, 6, and even 24 months after the random allocation.
+This finding strongly evokes laboratory findings of an “endowment effect” for risky gambles, and persists in samples of highly active investors, suggesting along with additional evidence that this behavior is not driven by inertia alone.
+The effect decreases as experience in the IPO market increases but remains even for very experienced investors.
+Leading theories of the endowment effect based on reference-dependent preferences are unable to fully explain these and other findings in the data.

 Keywords: endowment effect, exchange asymmetry, reference dependence, loss aversion, salience, inattention, lotteries, causal inference, India